Procrastik/RT-Weapon-Scraper/README.md

 _**Max TAC Armor Thickness**_ - The maximum target armor location thickness that a TAC is possible at with this weapon.

-_**Base Accuracy Bonus**_ - Bonus or malus to accuracy on this weapon.
+_**Base Accuracy Bonus**_ - Bonus or malus to accuracy on this weapon, negative means better accuracy.
 At present this does not check in modes or ammo because it gets complicated with some weapons.

-_**Base Evasion Ignore**_ - Bonus evasion ignore provided by the weapon.
+_**Base Evasion Ignore**_ - Bonus evasion ignore provided by the weapon, positive is better.
 At present this does not check in modes or ammo because it gets complicated with some weapons.

 _**Minimum Range**_ - The minimum range of the weapon.
 Does not account for mode or ammo range changes.